DonMVB/aws/awsstudy.md

 - Security groups can span subnets, but do not span VPCs.
 ICMP ensures that instances from one security group can ping others in a different security group.
 It is IPv4 and IPv6 compatible.

-### VPC Subnets:
+### VPC Subnets (Updated 9/4/2020):
 - If a network has a large number of hosts without logically grouped subdivisions, managing the many hosts can be a tedious job.
 Therefore you use subnets to divide a network so that management becomes easier.
 - When you create a subnet, be sure to specify which VPC you want to place it in.
 You can assign both IPv4 and IPv6 ranges to your subnets.
 - The main benefits of subnets:
   - They improve traffic flow, and thus speed & performance of the entire network.
 An Internet gateway (IGW) receiving a packet and checking which of 5 subnets the packet should be delivered to is much faster than checking 100 instances individually.
 And if the destination of a packet is within the subnet from where it originates, the traffic stays inside the subnet and doesn't clutter the rest of the VPC.
   - Subnets function as logical groups to put your entities inside of.
 It makes it much easier to configure similar resources as a group instead of for every individual instance.
 - Amazon always reserves five IP addresses within a subnet.
 The first four IP addresses and the last IP address of each subnet CIDR block will always be unavailable for use.
+Uae .1 = VPC router, .2 = DNS, .3 = future use, .0 = network address, .25 = broadcast.
+Note that broadcasts are not supported in a VPC submet (9/4/2020)

 ### Network Access Control Lists:
 - Network Access Control Lists (or NACLs) are like security groups but for subnets rather than instances.
 The main difference between security groups and NACLs is that security groups are *stateless*, meaning you can perform both allow and deny rules that may be divergent, depending if traffic is inbound or outbound, for that rule.